rottenwheel/revuo-weekly/content/weekly/issue-209/_index.md

 ### Recent News {#news}

 {{% newsbyte %}}
 Monero contributor xmrack posted a Chainalysis video in the Monero Research Lounge Matrix [room](https://matrix.to/#/!zxoYuvZdPYtIuWSQnn:monero.social/$wY1X8eEilFIZ-xJCC2IQsvlh7hKyZ_7t0eec_o3A18s?via=matrix.org&via=monero.social&via=xmr.mx).
 X [thread](https://xcancel.com/Thankful_fr_tdy/status/1830706777140117790#m).
 Direct link to video on Chainalysis website has been taken down.
-Temporary download link provided by Revuo [here](https://send.vis.ee/download/72a0b72ed6711a40/#EEzFHi_ymZeuuXSAOHEDZA); valid for 3 days only, or first 10 downloads, whichever occurs first.
+Watch and download link thanks to archive.org [here](https://archive.org/details/chainalysis_XMR).
 Couple quotes from the presentation shared in the Matrix room: “A lot of how we do our monero tracing is IP observation” - Chainalysis.
 "Fingerprinting wallet software seems to be one of their important heuristics besides RPC IP addresses."
 Discussion ongoing.
 {{% /newsbyte %}}

 {{% newsbyte %}}